Bolo101/dicom-gen/README.md

 ### 3 — Install Orthanc (optional, for local testing)

 Orthanc is an open-source DICOM server (SCP) used to test C-ECHO and C-STORE.
+You can install Orthanc on a remote host, or directly on dicom-gen running machine to work on localhost

 ```bash
 sudo apt update